zhong-j-yu/rekex/README.md

-# Rekex - grammar rules as algebraic datatypes
+# Rekex - grammar as algebraic datatypes

 A context-free grammar has the form of